Purdue Personal Preferences Favorite Athlete: Jay Cutler

 High School Kenney was a four-year letter-winner for coach Clint Smothers at Warren Township High School in Gurnee, Ill.... also lettered four times in football, serving as the varsity's starting quarterback... hit 21 home runs in his high school career, including a school record 13 as a sophomore when he was the starting shortstop on the varsity team... all-conference and all-area honoree as sophomore and junior after batting .400 each season... hit six home runs and stole 26 bases as a senior... kicked a 49-yard field goal as a senior, the longest in school history... named to all-academic team.

 Personal Full name is Patrick Reid Kenney... born in Lake Forest, Ill.... parents are Thomas and Heather Kenney... family also includes brothers Danny and Thomas...
-Danny also attends Purdue... majoring in accounting.
+Danny also attends Purdue... majoring in selling and sales management.